tetherless-world/explanation-ontology/modeling.md

 <table><td><strong>Rationale Explanation</strong></td><td style="text-align: right;"><a href="#catalogexplanations">Top</a></td></table>  <ul type = "circle">
     <li> <strong>Definition:</strong>About the “why” of an ML decision and provides reasonsthat led to a decision, and is delivered in an accessible and understandable  way, especially  for  lay  users.
 If  the  ML decision was not what users expected, rationale explanations allows users to assess whether they believe the reasoning of the decision is flawed.
 While, if so, the explanation supports them to formulate reasonable arguments for why they think this is the case.</li>
     <li><strong>Prototypical Question:</strong>Why was this ML decision made and provides reasons that led to a decision</li>
-    <li><strong>Sufficency Condition:</strong> <br/>Is there a ‘system recommendation’ from an ‘AI method’ that has a ‘system trace’? <br/> Is there a ‘local explanation’ output that an ‘explanation’is based on?</li>
+    <li><strong>Sufficency Condition:</strong> <br/>Is there a ‘system recommendation’ from an ‘AI method’ that has a ‘system trace’? <br/> Is there a ‘local explanation’ output that an ‘explanation’ is based on?</li>
     <li> <strong>OWL Restriction:</strong> <br/>
       <pre>
     (